Art Lover’s Guide to Yerevan

-Armenia encompasses number of finest and most famous galleries and museums around the world.
+Armenia encompasses a number of finest and most famous galleries and museums around the world.
 The exhibitions put forward many artistic treasures both local and from all across the globe.
-For the first time visitor and even for someone who has been living in the country for a long time, the number of cultural places might be quite a lot and confusing.
-In order to make your life easier and your experiences more enjoyable we compiled a list of can’t-miss sites for an Art Lover in Yerevan.
+For the first time visitor and even for someone who has been living in the country for a long time, the number of cultural places can be quite overwhelming.
+In order to make your life easier and your experiences more enjoyable, we compiled a list of can’t-miss sites for an Art Lover in Yerevan.

 For the Film Lovers